Mona Bruns: Early years

-Born in St. Louis, Missouri, Bruns debuted as an actress when she was 15 years old.
+Bruns debuted as an actress when she was 15 years old.
 She was the sister of actress Julia Bruns.

 Career

-Bruns debuted in The Innocent Sinner, after which she acted a year in stock theater.
+Bruns debuted in The Innocent Sinner, after which she acted for a year in stock theater.
 That was followed by a year in Capt.
 Kidd, Jr. She went on to act at the Greenwich Village Theater.
 In 1922 she began acting with the Bonstelle company in Buffalo, New York.
 She joined the Montclair Theatre Guild's company in October 1930.

 She appeared on Broadway with her husband, Frank M. Thomas.
 She appeared in the 1934 Broadway play Wednesday's Child as Miss Chapman with her son, Frankie Thomas, playing "Bobby Phillips".
 He recreated this role in the 1934 film, Wednesday's Child, necessitating their move to Los Angeles in the 1930s, where she and her husband acted in several films also.
-She played "Aunt Emily" in The Brighter Day, for eight years.
+For eight years, she played "Aunt Emily" in The Brighter Day.
 After the show ended, she was asked to create the role of Emily Hastings on NBC's Another World.
 She appeared on many popular television shows of the 1950s/60s.

 Personal life

-Bruns wrote an autobiography, By Emily Possessed.
-She and her husband, Frank M. Thomas, were the parents of actor Frankie Thomas.
+Bruns and her husband, Frank M. Thomas, were the parents of actor Frankie Thomas.

 Death

-She died in Los Angeles in 2000 at the age of 100, and is interred next to her husband, who also died at 100, at Forest Lawn Memorial Park, Hollywood, California.
+She died in Los Angeles on June 13, 2000, at the age of 100, and is interred next to her husband, who also died at 100, at Forest Lawn Memorial Park, Hollywood, California.